 NOTE: For optimum performance, you should use one of the pre-compiled LANforge Linux kernels, or compile your own with the Candela patches applied.
 Pre-compiled LANforge Linux kernels can be found on the Downloads page.

-Candela now publishes it's patched linux tree in a public git code repository.
+Candela now publishes its patched linux tree in a public git code repository on github.

 Choose a distribution that meets the requirements above and install according to its instructions.
 If you are using RedHat or Fedora, choose the 'Server' or 'All' package selection, or customize to your specific needs and hope it works!
 (It probably will.)